albetnov/content/blogs/sahabat-rental.md

 So I just halt it for a few minutes!
 Later, after arriving we quickly set up a bit, and the clock shows 2 PM.
 The session is now shifting to Third Semester Projects and things started up quite great, the website functions as it should, though we do find multiple bugs (why always like this?
 I swear we have checked thoroughly together last time!):

--	Sidebar is not scrollable on screen with fewer pixel densities (I guess?)
+- The sidebar is not scrollable on screen with fewer pixel densities (I guess?)
 - Unable to create a report when there’s no data at the selected date range.

 I managed to fix the issue on the same day quickly and locally first.
 After that, we eventually met some of the guests who were awesome in my opinion!
 Giving us some advice and improvement for the future!
 Some of the guests also told me to choose my words more wisely (not in bad terms) like instead of saying parallelism I should say concurrent.
 The sidebar is pretty easy just add overflow: